skg-if/ext-ra-skg/extended-interoperability-framework/ra-skg-entities/ra-skg-entity.md

 ---
-title: My entity
+title: New entity
-parent: RA-SKG entities
+parent: RA-SKG extended interoperability framework
 layout: default
-# nav_order: 1
+nav_order: 3
 ---

-# My entity
+# New entity

-Describe here the properties and relations of [My entity] introduced by this extension.
+Describe here the properties and relations of [New entity] introduced by this extension.
-Like any other entity in the SKG-IF, [My entity] has to have some basic mandatory fields for identification and for its type.
+Like any other entity in the SKG-IF, [New entity] has to have some basic mandatory fields for identification and for its type.

 ## Properties

 ### `local_identifier`
-*String* (mandatory): Unique code identifying the [My entity] in the SKG (if any, otherwise "stateless identifier").
+*String* (mandatory): Unique code identifying the [New entity] in the SKG (if any, otherwise "stateless identifier").

 **Suggestion:** Use a URL as a string to make this entity dereferenceable on the Web.
 For additional information, see the [section 'Local identifiers of entities' of the Interoperability Framework](/interoperability-framework/#local-identifiers-of-entities).